i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 **How We Describe Each Gate**

 For each logic gate, you'll see:
 -   **Formal Definition:** The high-level concept and official terminology.
 -   **Symbols:** The common ways this operator is written in logic and programming.
 -   **The Rule:** A plain-English sentence describing what the gate does.
 -   **Truth Table:** A complete chart defining the gate's behavior.
 This is the ultimate "source of truth."
 -   **Boolean Expression:** The algebraic/logical representation of the gate's output.
 -   **Circuit Diagram:** ASCII schematic and step-by-step guide to build a standard, compact version (plus visuals).
 -   **Lab & Experiment:** A hands-on test to verify the gate's function against its truth table.
 -   **Real-World Connection:** An example of where this logic is used in real technology.

 ---

 ##### Operator 1: NOT (The Inverter)

+> **Key Takeaway:** The NOT gate flips a signal—turning ON to OFF, or 1 to 0.
+It’s the simplest way to create “opposite” logic in a circuit.

 > **NOTE:** Insert Minecraft screenshot and CircuitVerse diagram for NOT gate here.